 “Once these diamonds form, they fall like raindrops or hailstones toward the center of the planet,” said Laura Robin Benedetti, a graduate student in physics at UC Berkeley.

-Verdict: It likely rains diamonds on Neptune, but not on the surface, but 7000 km deep in the gas planet.
+Verdict: It likely rains diamonds on Neptune, but not on the surface — 7000 km deep into the depths of the gas planet.

 Does it rain Iron on OGLE-TR-56b?

 Out of all the planets here, we know the least about OGLE-TR-56b.
 Astronomers from the Harvard-Smithsonian Center for Astrophysics (CfA) in Cambridge detected it back in 2003.
 At the time, it was the farthest planet ever discovered, and although that record has long been beaten, we haven’t really learned all that much about it.
 Even its Wikipedia entry is a mere paragraph with links to a few studies presenting its discovery.

 Does it rain Methane on Titan?

-Titan is he largest moon of Saturn.
+Titan is the largest moon of Saturn.
 It is the only natural satellite known to have a dense atmosphere, and the only object other than Earth where clear evidence of stable bodies of surface liquid has been found.
-Titan has seas made of hydrocarbon, lakes, mountains, fog, underground water oceans and yes, it does rain methane on Titan.
-In fact, Earth and Titan are the only worlds in the Solar System where liquid rains on a solid surface – though on Titan, the rain is methane.
+Titan has liquid seas made of hydrocarbon, lakes, mountains, fog, underground water oceans and yes, it does rain methane on Titan.
+In fact, Earth and Titan are the only worlds in the Solar System where liquid rains on a solid surface — through again, the rain is methane and not water.